 3. Plan ahead and create "space" in your day for a little treat.

 If you know you have a party or a celebration to go to where you'll probably indulge a bit, try to balance it out beforehand by mindfully choosing meals throughout the day that are full of fresh, healthy ingredients and finding some time to exercise (even if it's a 20 minute walk!).
-This is what an ideal day would look like for me if I were planning on celebrating a bit that night: a morning workout (usually a quick Tone it Up cardio & weights workout), a nutrient-packed smoothie for breakfast, a big salad with some good healthy fat like avocado and some lean protein for lunch, and some salmon with pesto zucchini pasta or cauliflower rice for dinner.
-This is a pretty darn good day, leaving me some wiggle room to enjoy a little treat (or glass of wine or some bread at dinner) if I want to.
-When you plan for it this way, you're less likely to show up at the event and lose control.
+This is what an ideal day would look like for me if I were planning on indulging a bit with dinner: a morning workout (usually a quick Tone it Up cardio & weights workout or a pilates class), a nutrient-packed smoothie for breakfast, a big salad with some good healthy fat like avocado and some lean protein for lunch, and some salmon or steak with a whole bunch of roasted vegetables for dinner.
+This is a pretty darn good day, leaving me some wiggle room to enjoy some bread at dinner, or maybe a cocktail or glass of wine, or share a delicious dessert with my husband - zero guilt included.
+When you plan for it this way, you're less likely to show up at restaurant and lose control.

 4. Pick & choose your indulgence!